INeddHelp/ShutNet/README.md

 # Instructions

+## .exe file

+-  Download and extract the zip / tar.gz file
+-  Make sure you are connected to a wifi connection
+-  Right click on ShutNet.exe
+-  -  Click on 'Open as administrator'

+Enjoy!

+---

+## .ps1 file

 -  Download and extract the zip / tar.gz file
 -  Make sure you are connected to a wifi connection
 -  Open 'powershell' with the administator privileges